nikkomiu/blog/content/guides/golang-graphql-ent/09-misc-testing.md

 You may have noticed that on these `cmd` tests instead of using the `package cmd_test` we used `package cmd`.
 This is because when you test your package with the `_test` suffix we are using a different "testing" package.
-Because of this, we don't have access to any of the private constants, variables, funcs, or struct methods defined within the package that we are testing.
+Because of this, we don't have access to any of the private constants, variables, functions, or struct methods defined within the package that we are testing.
 I am an advocate of testing our public API via the `_test` package.
 This is because we are limited to what any consumer of our package has to work with and we can't test things that can't be reached by the public API.